People Who are Problem Solvers Don’t Need A Resume

 Master Your Mind – See Differently

-Rather than diving into the problem with the same mindset that created the problem, or at best, allowed it to continue, you will need to master your mind.
+Rather than diving into the problem with the same mindset that created the challenge, or at best, allowed it to continue, you will need to master your mind.
 You are in control of the attitude you bring.
 No one else can make you mad, happy, hopeful, or in despair.
 You are choosing the reactions you have moment by moment to the stimuli provided.
 So choose wisely!

 Take charge and decide that your attitude will be one with a fresh slate.
 Admit to yourself that you could be wrong in your preconceived ideas.
 You could have biased information.
 Your knowledge of the whole picture could have limits due to the inaccurate presentation of the problem to you by another source.